Back to Solicitors

 More info

-To apply for a 2025 training contract you must apply online for our assessment days.
+To apply for a 2026 training contract you must apply online to be considered.

 To review our applications we use blind screening and contextualised recruitment.